China–United States relations: George H. W. Bush administration (1989–1993)

+Debate within the United States also began on whether China should continue to receive the annual presidential waiver for most favored nation trading status under the Jackson-Vanik Amendment.

-US-China military ties and arms sales were terminated in 1989 and as of 2022 have never been restored.
-Chinese public opinion became more hostile to the United States after 1989, as typified by the 1996 manifesto China Can Say No. The authors called for Beijing to take more aggressive actions against the United States and Japan in order to build a stronger international position.
+U.S.-China military ties and arms sales were terminated in 1989 and as of 2024 have never been restored.
+Chinese public opinion became more hostile to the United States after 1989, as typified by the 1996 manifesto China Can Say No. The authors called for Beijing to take more aggressive actions against the US and Japan in order to build a stronger international position.
 The Chinese government at first endorsed the manifesto, then repudiated it as irresponsible.

-The end of the Cold War and dissolution of the Soviet Union removed the original motives underlying rapprochement between China and the United States.
+The end of the Cold War and dissolution of the Soviet Union removed the original motives underlying rapprochement between China and the US.
 Motivated by concerns that the United States might curtail support for China's modernization, Deng adopted a low-profile foreign policy to live with the fact of United States hegemony and focus primarily on domestic development.